 Next is Benadryl.
 Benadryl has multiple uses for our child.
-When it is not an anaphylactic shock, and it is a reaction that contains itching, or simple swelling, we use Benadryl – again this varies for everyone and every type of allergy.
+When it is not an anaphylactic shock, and it is a reaction that contains itching, or simple swelling, we use Benadryl.
+Remember, this varies for everyone and every type of allergy.

-Epi Pens are with us at all points in time, because we can not control every scenario even though I plan and try, things happen, that are beyond our control, or food service people do not listen and make mistakes, even after you speak with them one-on-one.
+Epinephrine Pens.
+We never leave home without them.
+There is no way we can not control every scenario even though I plan and try, things happen, that are beyond our control.
+Food service people do not always listen and have made mistakes, even after we spoke with them one-on-one.

-Latex Free Bandages- These are with us at all points in time because not all bandages are latex free and when you have a latex allergy that would just add salt to a wound, so to speak.
+Latex-Free Bandages.
+Not all bandages are latex-free and when you have a latex allergy that would just add salt to a wound, so to speak.